alirezamdk/evalMathExpression/README.md

 This will output:
 `-6 + 6 * 6 = 36` <br>
-Note: This example is just a basic example, the library may support more advanced mathematical expressions.
+Note: This example is just a basic example, the library support more advanced mathematical expressions.

 Want to see evalmath in action?
 Simply run `cargo run --example main.rs` in project root